 Short Term Rental Study and Proposed Zoning Amendments

-On April 21, 2017, the Saint Paul Planning Commission released the Short Term Rental Study and Proposed Zoning Amendments for public review and comment.
+On June 2, 2017, the Saint Paul Planning Commission held a public hearing on the Short Term Rental Study and Proposed Zoning Amendments.
 The study recommends amending the zoning code to include short term rental uses.
 The proposed amendments define the use and establish standards.
 The Neighborhood Planning Committee report provides additional information on the recommendations.

 As part of this work, the Saint Paul Department of Safety and Inspections is developing licensing regulations to fit with the new proposed zoning regulations.
 This licensing information will be posted here when it is available for review.
 The City Council will review and adopt zoning and licensing regulations, and City Council action is anticipated to occur in summer 2017.